 New studies have shown smoked, cured or barbecued meats contain high levels of nitrates, which have been linked to an increased cancer risk.

-Things like bacon and salami are also high in sodium and full of animal fats -- neither of which are great for your baby.
+Things like bacon, hot dogs and salami are also high in sodium and full of animal fats -- neither of which are great for your baby.

 8. Allergenic Foods

-Foods are known to commonly produce allergic reactions -- things like eggs, peanuts, wheat, certain citrus fruits, shellfish, strawberries, and tomatoes -- used to be off-limits until age 1.
+Foods are known to commonly produce allergic reactions -- things like eggs, peanuts, wheat, certain citrus fruits, shellfish, strawberries, and tomatoes -- used to be off-limits for the first year of a baby's diet.

 However, today's pediatricians recommend starting to introduce these foods between 4 and 11 months to -- get this -- prevent food allergies from developing.
 Even so, introduce allergenic foods slowly, one at a time, and keep careful watch for a reaction of any kind.